Splitlog Church: Move to Indian Territory

-Fate of Cayuga Springs
+Cayuga Springs

 John Wesley Morris wrote a brief description of Cayuga Springs and its church.
 In it, he said that the village burned in 1913.
 Only the church, the priest's house and the carriage factory remained.
 Destroyed structures included a hotel, general store, post office, blacksmith shop and eight or ten dwellings.

 After Matthias died, the 3 acres of land containing the church and cemetery were deeded to the Catholic Church.
 However, membership declined as Cayuga's residents moved away, and the Church found it very difficult to supply priests to serve this mission, so the parish was dissolved.
 The confessional, the altar and certain other Catholic-specific items were removed and taken to other churches.
 The bell was taken down and sent to St. Catherine's church in Nowata, Oklahoma.

 In 1930, an individual person bought the church for sentimental reasons, agreeing to maintain the building and cemetery.